laurencostello/laurencostello.github.io/_pages/about.md

   enabled: false
 ---

-I am currently a PhD student in Psychology at [Northeastern University](https://reid-lab.com/) and a 2026 ABCD Study [START Fellow](https://doctormicahjohnson.com/start/).
+I am currently a PhD student in Psychology at the Institute for Cognitive and Brain Health at [Northeastern University](https://reid-lab.com/) and a 2026 ABCD Study [START Fellow](https://doctormicahjohnson.com/start/).

 My research focuses on the biological and behavioral impacts of early childhood adversity and the intergenerational transmission of stress and trauma, with a particular emphasis on two sensitive periods of development: infancy and early adolescence.
 I am especially interested in identifying mechanisms of resilience that can inform strengths-based approaches to prevention and intervention.